 As NYUAD is implementing the Remote Plus model, where nearly all courses are offered online during the full Fall 2020 semester, the Remote Instruction Support website has been developed to direct to relevant teaching and learning resources from across the global network.

 An important step towards successful online teaching is to familiarize yourself with the available online tools and their features.
-NYU’s Global Network uses the learning management system, NYU Classes.
+NYU’s Global Network uses the learning management system, NYU Brightspace.

 NYU Remote Instruction website also covers video tutorials.
 Most relevant is tutorials on how to effectively use NYU Zoom.
 For those recording lectures for asynchronous use, NYU Stream is the available software.
 For testing and quizzing NYU Qualtrics is recommended.
 Other useful tabs on the website include Remote Assessment Methods and Practices and Secure Your Zoom Meeting.

 The anxieties and dislocations brought on by COVID-19 induced changes to how we work and live can negatively impact learning.
 The added stress can impact students' abilities to self-regulate learning behaviors and focus on their work.
 It is important to devise strategies for your course design and online engagement to support learning during trauma.

 Students have been quarantining in varied environments, and they and their families have been impacted in a wide variety of ways.
 These challenges are on top of other global challenges and the pressures of collegiate life.
 Pedagogical compassion is focused on flexibility without sacrificing rigor.
 Allowing students to use their voices to make choices about their learning is the first step.

 The following websites cover trauma-informed teaching and pedagogy in great detail: Yale-NUS College CTL and Vanderbilt University Center for Teaching.